Sicily and Sardinia 2026 is simply an unmissable itinerary.

 DAY 7 | Friday 1st May

-Our morning is at leisure, but we’re planning on positioning ourselves so that we can take in the beginning of the Procession of Sant’Efisio.
+Our whole day is spent in Cagliari, whose traffic comes to a standstill in celebration of the Procession of Sant’Efisio.
 This wonderfully colourful procession - the longest in Europe - starts on May 1 in Cagliari, making it’s way, over four days on foot, towards Sant’Efis.
+Literally millions of rose petals in very specific colours are spread on the road outside the town hall, where we’ll have ticketed seats to watch.

 Accommodation: Palazzo Tirso, Cagliari